Posted by Rick Civelli | 01.23.2013 | Conservation

 The process of extracting the oil from the different products can also be energy intensive.
 For example to get oil from corn we take the kernels (currently, there isn’t a good way to use the entire crop) and grind them down.
 Then warm water and yeast are added, causing fermentation to occur and giving you alcohol (ethanol to be exact.)
 While corn production uses the edible portion of the plant, soybeans do not.
 The protein portion can be extracted for human consumption, and the remainder used to create oil.
 Sugar cane requires the burning of the entire field, further releasing greenhouse gases, so a more effective way could be found.
 Grasses, especially those that are inedible, seem to be good options, and switchgrass could hold much promise.

-However, the greatest hope could come from dunaliellathe ocean in a most humble form: algae.
+However, the greatest hope could come from the ocean in a most humble form: algae.
 This organism conjures images of large stalked forests of kelp or leafy seaweed growths covering l rocks, but that is only a fraction of the algae group.
 They are a diverse group, being unicellular or multicellular, microscopic or up to 65 meters tall, and grow in either salt or freshwater.
 With climate change forecasting increasing demand for freshwater supplies, it would be unwise to lock up large quantities of the precious resource for algal growth, but saltwater is ever abundant.

 Scientists from UC San Diego have recently concluded that the marine algae can be just as capable as producing biofuels as their freshwater counterparts.
 This means that arable land can be left for farming, freshwater can continue to be used by plants and animals, and fuels can come from the ocean.
 And, since the algae are photosynthetic they take up carbon dioxide, helping sequester one of the greenhouse gases contributing to climate change.
 Oh, and the yield?
 Up to 2000 gallons of fuel per acre.